vacp2p/vac.dev/docs/terms.md

 ### Indemnity

-You shall indemnify us and hold us harmless from and against any and all claims, damages, and expenses, including attorneys' fees arising from or related to your use of the Website and the content on the Website, including without limitation your violation of these Website Terms of Use.
+You shall indemnify us and hold us harmless from and against any and all claims, damages, and expenses, including attorneys’ fees arising from or related to your use of the Website and the content on the Website, including without limitation your violation of these Website Terms of Use.

 ### Modifications